CCSVI Treatment Center

 The patient said he found Dr. Jorge Luna and Dr. Daniel Morales, one of our neurosurgeons, friendly, helpful and great at explaining everything clearly and in perfect English.

-Ryan Gilbert and his wife Trisha were also satisfied with the level care at Angeles Health Mexico.
+Ryan Gilbert and his wife Trisha were also satisfied with the level care at our facilities.
 Diagnosed with MS six years before his treatment, Ryan’s health had been deteriorating at an alarming rate.
 His wife looked emotional as she described how his symptoms worsened over time.
 Dizziness, slurred speech and being unable to stand or balance for very long were the main symptoms of Ryan’s MS. An hour and a half later and the Canadian reported improved speech, being able to walk, and stability in his legs.

 “I don’t really need my cane any longer” said Mr. Gilbert, although he continued to use it to appease his worried wife.